El Dorado Drive

 'A brutally well-observed suburban thriller' MAIL ON SUNDAY

-Pam, Debra and Harper are three sisters who grew up in Detroit when the city was a boom town thanks to the auto industry.
-Now in mid-life, their lives have faltered in different ways, mirroring the fortunes of their city.
-Debra's husband needs expensive medical treatment.
+Pam, Debra and Harper grew up rich and privileged in Detroit's heyday, when the city's auto industry was booming.
+Now in middle age, their fortunes have run out: Debra's husband needs expensive medical treatment.
 Pam is in the middle of a nasty divorce.
-And Harper has a big debt which is also a big secret.
+And Harper has a big debt and a big secret.

-In desperate need of money, support and just some fun, the three sisters join The Wheel, an exclusive women's club that promises financial security.
-As The Wheel turns, the money flows, the stakes get higher - and then a shocking murder tears everything apart.
-El Dorado Drive is a nail-biting, brilliantly dark story about class, money, women in mid-life, and the decline of the American dream.
+In desperate need of money, support and a way to restart their lives, the sisters join the Wheel, a women's 'investment club' that promises both relief and a path to financial independence.
+As the Wheel turns, the money flows, the stakes get higher - and then a shocking murder tears everything apart.

 'Tense, chilling and beautifully written, El Dorado Drive is an absolute knockout' HARLAN COBEN